luis122448/developer-server/docker/frp/frp-http-readme.md

 # FRP Guide: HTTP/HTTPS Forwarding for Local Web Services

-This guide provides a step-by-step walkthrough for configuring FRP (Fast Reverse Proxy) to expose local web services (e.g., running in Docker containers) to the internet through a remote server (VPS).
+This guide provides a step-by-step walkthrough for configuring FRP (Fast Reverse Proxy) to expose local web services (e.g., running in sudo Docker containers) to the internet through a remote server (VPS).

 This approach uses FRP's built-in HTTP and HTTPS proxy capabilities, which is ideal for web applications.

 **Architecture:**
 *   **FRP Server (frps):** Installed on a VPS with a public IP address.
 *   **FRP Client (frpc):** Installed on a local machine (e.g., a home server) where the web service is running.
-*   **Service to Expose:** A web application, for example, running inside a Docker container on the local machine.
+*   **Service to Expose:** A web application, for example, running inside a sudo Docker container on the local machine.

 **FRP Version:** `v0.62.1`